You can configure a Palo Alto Networks firewall

 The WildFire Analysis profile defines the traffic that

-Files for WildFire Analysis.
+see Forward Files for Advanced WildFire Analysis.

 and click on the policy